Batalin-Fradkin-Vilkovisky Quantization of Quadratic Gravity: Introduction

-Many of the analysis that have been done on quadratic gravity have been devoted to a better understanding of the quantum modes of its spectrum.
+Many of the analyses that have been done on quadratic gravity have been devoted to a better understanding of the quantum modes of its spectrum.
 We can mention some of them.
 The negative sign arises in the propagator of certain massive modes, and this is interpreted as a negative norm for the one-particle states representing this propagator \cite{Stelle:1976gc}.
-In Ref.~\cite{Antoniadis:1986tu} it is proposed to use dressed propagators, instead of the bare propagators obtained from the usual canonical quantization, due to the presence of these negative-norm states.
-The model with only the $R^2$ term in the Lagrangian exhibits interesting properties on its physical degrees of freedom: while the full theory propagates three modes, its perturbation around Minkowski spacetime propagates no mode \cite{Alvarez-Gaume:2015rwa,Hell:2023mph,Barker:2025gon}.
+The author of Ref.~\cite{Antoniadis:1986tu} proposed using dressed propagators, instead of the bare propagators obtained from the usual canonical quantization, due to the presence of these negative-norm states.
+The model with only the $R^2$ term in the Lagrangian exhibits interesting properties on its physical degrees of freedom: while the full theory propagates tensor and scalar modes, its perturbation around Minkowski spacetime propagates no tensor mode \cite{Alvarez-Gaume:2015rwa,Hell:2023mph,Barker:2025gon}.
+There is a special case of values for the parameters of quadratic gravity, called critical gravity \cite{Lu:2011zk}, where a change of the physical features of the propagating modes takes place.
+This behavior has been also found in a model with only quadratic terms in the Lagrangian \cite{Edery:2019bsh}, i.e, without the Einstein-Hilbert term and the cosmological constant.
 Propagators are sensitive to gauge-fixing conditions.
 In this sense, a general class of gauge-fixing conditions in quadratic gravity is studied in Ref.~\cite{Bartoli:1998gs}.
 Scattering processes of matter particles coupled to quadratic gravity that involve the exchange of the negative-norm states were studied in Ref.~\cite{Salvio:2018kwh}.
 A different kind of coupling in this theory was analyzed in Ref.~\cite{Hindawi:1995an}.
-Solutions of the classical field equations of quadratic gravity have also been analyzed, in some cases adopting perturbative or asymptotic limits, in other cases taking subcases of quadratic gravity, as the case of Weyl gravity \cite{Stelle:1977ry,Boulware:1983td,Teyssandier:1989dw,Lu:2015psa,Bellorin:2025kir}.
+The problem of potential violations of causality in gravity with vertices corrected by higher-order derivatives \cite{Camanho:2014apa}, a kind of analysis that is based on the scattering of gravitons, has gained a great interest.
+The authors of Ref.~\cite{Edelstein:2021jyu} showed that quadratic gravity is causal, according to the criteria introduced in Ref.~\cite{Camanho:2014apa}.
+Solutions of the classical field equations of quadratic gravity have also been analyzed, in some cases adopting perturbative or asymptotic limits, in other cases taking subcases of quadratic gravity, as the case of Weyl gravity \cite{Stelle:1977ry,Boulware:1983td,Teyssandier:1989dw,Lu:2015psa,Edery:2018jyp,Bellorin:2025kir}.